 3 Strategies for the Postponed objection

 3 Tips To Close a deal.
-First, Postponed objection, what is it?
+First, Postpone objection.
+What is it?

-The postponed objection is experienced by all salespeople including physical trainers.
+All salespeople, including physical trainers, experience postponed objections.
 I’ll illustrate with an example: A prospect just listened to your excellent sales pitch presentation.
 You summarized the investment they’ll make, and their response is:

 I call this the postponed objection.
-The reply is neither a yes or a no it is simply a time out.
+The reply is neither a yes nor a no it is simply a time-out.
 What is the prospect trying to convey with their reply?

 - Are these prospects just being polite?